SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 #left[The 'Add biocuration class to sex' modal with three sex classes selected](https://sfg.taxonworks.org/s/273v6d)

-Now when you view the Manage Biocuration Classes and Groups main page, you'll see your three classes added to the sex row (I've also created and populated a 'life stage' group):
+Now when you view the Manage Biocuration Classes and Groups main page, you'll see your three classes added to the sex row (alongside a 'life stage' group):

 #left[The main task view showing groups and the classes that belong to them](https://sfg.taxonworks.org/s/eibm4z)

 You're now ready to add any class you've created to a Collection Object.

-### URIs for Biocuration Classes
+### URIs for biocuration classes

 ---